 Your mouth is the main opening into your entire body.
 We put things in it all day long.
 Morning till night.
 We use our mouth to speak, breathe, and kiss.
-Yet it still remains on the outside edge of conversations we have about health and wellness.
+Yet, it remains on the outside edge of conversations we have about health and wellness.

 What does seem to be important are straight, white teeth and fresh breath.
 People are purchasing products that target these things even if they have cavities and gum disease.

-I have seen people say they don’t have money to go the Dentist, then spend $3000 on Smile direct to straighten their teeth.
-Just to lose teeth a year later because they did not know they had gum disease.
-Knowing the health of their mouth is important before you use a product, they may actual make your teeth worse.
+I have seen people say they don’t have money to go to the Dentist, then spend $3000 on Smile direct to straighten their teeth.
+To lose teeth a year later because they did not know they had gum disease.
+Knowing the health of their mouth is essential before you use a product, they may actually make your teeth worse.

-According to the world health organization tooth decay effects 60-90% of school aged children in industrial countries, it is the # 1 disease among children in the united states.
+According to the World Health Organization, tooth decay affects 60-90% of school-aged children in industrial countries; it is the # 1 disease among children in the united states.